UvaCsl/HemoCell/doc/user_guide/QuickStart.rst

   cmake --build .

 By default all examples in ``hemocell/examples/`` are compiled and linked with the HemoCell library.
-To speed up the compilatin process, ``CMake`` can exploit parallelism when building the library and executable by providing the ``--parallel`` flag.
+To speed up the compilation process, ``CMake`` can exploit parallelism when building the library and executable by providing the ``--parallel`` flag.
 For instance to use all available cores on your machine during compilation::